pkhuong/pkhuong.github.io/source/_posts/2022-12-29-fixing-hashing-modulo-alpha-equivalence.markdown

 evaluated in the field \\(\mathbb{F}\\), e.g., \\(\mathbb{Z}/p\mathbb{Z}\\).

-For more structured atomic (leaf) values, we can serialise to bits and make sure the field is large enough , or split longer bit serialised values into multiple characters.
+For more structured atomic (leaf) values, we can serialise to bits and make sure the field is large enough, or split longer bit serialised values into multiple characters.
 And of course, we can linearise trees to strings by encoding them in binary S-expressions, with dedicated characters for open `(` and close `)` parentheses.[^rpn]

-[^rpn]: It's often easier to update a hash function after appending a string, so a reverse polish style could be a bit more efficient.
+[^rpn]: It's often easier to update a hash value when appending a string, so reverse Polish notation could be a bit more efficient.

 The only remaining problem is to commute hashing and string
-concatenation: given two subtrees `x`, `y`, we want to compute the hash value of `(Plus a b)`, i.e., hash `"(Plus " + a + " " + b + ")"` in constant time, given something of constant size, like hash values for `a` and `b`.
+concatenation: given two subtrees `a`, `b`, we want to compute the hash value of `(Plus a b)`, i.e., hash `"(Plus " + a + " " + b + ")"` in constant time, given something of constant size, like hash values for `a` and `b`.